Love, Wedding, Marriage: Reception

 The film was panned by film critics.
-On review aggregate website Rotten Tomatoes, it has a 0% approval rating, based on 19 reviews with a weighted average score of 2/10.
-On Metacritic, it scored 13 out of 100, an "overwhelming dislike" based on ten critics.
+On review aggregation website Rotten Tomatoes, it has a 0% approval rating, based on 19 reviews with a weighted average score of 2/10.
+On Metacritic, it scored 13 out of 100, an "overwhelming dislike" based on reviews from ten critics.
 The Los Angeles Times called it "an emotional wreck of major proportions".
 Slant Magazine said it was "wooden and shallow".
 The Hollywood Reporter called it "a flat romantic comedy" [...] "that would have seemed insipid even in 1953".
 They added that Moore came across as a "high school student" and that "Lutz's dyed blond hair does nothing to encourage taking him seriously."
 The Village Voice said it was full of "half-hearted melodramatics and schmaltzy bromides".
 The New York Times said Lutz looks like a "Ken-doll husband," suggesting "more success in bench-pressing than grape-crushing."
 They added the film felt like "punishment for a crime you can’t remember committing".